 I work with a lot of leaders who are out of balance when it comes to credibility.
 The key to improving credibility is knowing how to be both genuine and confident.
 Genuineness opens people’s minds and hearts to your message, and confidence moves them to take action.
 Skillfully striking that balance takes practice, and is one of the most valuable skills we teach in Maximum Influence.
 Each of the three strategies above will help you connect with people on an emotional level and increase your ability to influence.

 Are you looking to maximize your influence and become the most effective leader you can be?
-We’d love to work with you, too.
-Consider one of our public workshops on Maximum Influence or contact Dr. Heather Johnson by email or call 651-322-7821 to learn about additional ways we can bring this program to you.
+We’d love to work with you.
+Contact us to schedule a free consultation with Dr. Heather Johnson to discuss the results you need to get and how we can help you get them.

 Explore our selection of Online Courses and Webinars